Skip To Content

 14.5.3 In determining whether evidence is admissible under rule 14.5.1, the Tribunal shall consider:

-1. the interests of justice, including the right of the member to make full answer and defence;
+1. the interests of justice, including the right of the registrant to make full answer and defence;

-2. society’s interest in encouraging the reporting of sexual misconduct by physicians;
+2. society’s interest in encouraging the reporting of sexual misconduct by registrants;

 3. whether there is a reasonable prospect that the evidence will assist in arriving at a just determination in the case;